cytomining/cytominer-database/README.rst

 There are two options for the key **reference_option**: The first is to set the value to a *folder path*.
 The specified folder contains exactly one .csv reference file for every kind of measurement file to be ingested.
-The table in these files then directly determines the schema, hence it must bus complete in the number of columns and posses correct column names and types.
+The table in these files directly determines the schema, hence it must be complete in the number of columns and posses correct column names and types.

 Alternatively, the reference files can be found automatically from a sampled subset of all existing files.
 This is the case if **reference_option** = *sample*.